looeee/discoverthreejs-site/markdown/book/first-steps/organizing-with-group.md

 {{< inlineScene entry="first-steps/snake.js" class="round" >}}

 {{% note %}}
-TODO-POSTLAUNCH: better position controls target on snake scene
+TODO-LOW: better position controls target on snake scene
 {{% /note %}}

 You'll have to adjust the camera as well to get this exact view.
 That sounds like a "hard" challenge!